miangoaren/miangoaren.github.io/_teaching/proteins.md

 If you do not have financial flexibility, but would like to express your gratitude, you can send me your comments by email: gamamiguelangel@gmail.com

-Finally, I would appreciate it if you shared this course with interested colleagues or reposted the official course announcement on social media (to be published once all videos are available):
+Finally, I would appreciate it if you shared this course with interested colleagues or reposted the official course announcement on social media:

 - [(X)Twitter](https://x.com/miangoar)
 - [Instagram](https://www.instagram.com/miangoar/#)